Welcome to the Department of Professional Studies in Education at Indiana University of Pennsylvania.

 DeAnna M. Laverick, DEdProfessor and ChairDavis Hall, Room email@example.com

 Sue Rieg, EdDProfessor and Assistant ChairDavis Hall, Room firstname.lastname@example.org

 IUP was originally known as the Indiana Normal School when it was founded in 1875.
 In 1920, the name was changed to Indiana State Teachers College, and it was at that time when the institution began granting teaching degrees.

-Be a part of positively impacting a child’s life.
-We welcome you to call, e-mail, or visit our department for more information about any of our exciting programs.
+We welcome you to call, email, or visit our department for more information about any of our exciting programs.